 To assist understanding and parent-practitioner communication, parents emphasised the need for simple and clear information, without oversimplification.
-This linguistic balance may be difficult for trial teams to achieve without input from parents or patients.55 We amended the language used in the PIS, removing the repetition of medical terminology and to use brand names rather than generic names for medicinal products (Appendix B, web only file).
-We also removed the word 'routinely'

-Protected by copyright, including for uses related to comment [KW13]: Response to reviewed comment 6 to text and data mining, Al training, and similar technologies from the PIS and used our findings to improve the written explanation that both trial drugs were commonly used in clinical practice.
+This linguistic balance may be difficult for trial teams to achieve without input from parents or patients.55 We amended the language used in the PIS, removing the repetition of medical terminology and using brand names rather than generic names for medicinal products (appendix B, web only file).
+We also removed the word 'routinely' from the PIS and used our findings to improve the written explanation that both trial drugs were commonly used in clinical practice.
 Parents indicated that a one page PIS was of sufficient length and that they would not wish to read much more than this when their child was ill.
-These findings confirm thosefindings from other trials that have indicated that PIS should be short, and add to these findings by providing insights on what parents regard as user-friendly language.
-Farents also approved the open and comprehensive description of drug risks in the PIS.
-Therefore, As a result, the description of drug risks for phenytoin was not changed in the re-drafted information sheet (see appendices A and B, web only file).
+These findings confirm those from other trials that have indicated that the PIS should be short, and add to these findings by providing insights on what parents regard as user-friendly language.
+56 Parents also approved the open and comprehensive description of descripti description of drug risks in the PIS.
+Therefore, the description of drug risks for phenytoin was not changed in the redrafted information sheet (see appendices A and B, web only file).